 But that feat is tremendously difficult to achieve.
 That’s where passive investing comes in.

 Plus, passive investing is much easier than active investing.
-If you’re passive, you don’t have to do the research, pick the individual stocks or do any of the other legwork.
-Buy-and-hold investors can defer capital gains taxes until they sell, so they don’t ring up much of any tax bill.
+If you invest in index funds, you don’t have to do the research, pick the individual stocks or do any of the other legwork.
+Buy-and-hold investors can defer capital gains taxes until they sell, so they don’t ring up much of any tax bill in any given year.

 In a best-case scenario, passive investors can look at their investments for 15 or 20 minutes at tax time every year and otherwise be done with their investing.
 So that’s another advantage of passive investing – the free time to do whatever you want, instead of worrying about investing.